 - Don't overdo it.
 Spend a modest amount on the hostess gift.
 You're not putting on a flashy show of your wealth and affluence; you're giving thanks.
 Giving a hostess gift shouldn't be a competition.
 Not everyone will bring a hostess gift, so don't make a big deal about yours.
 No one at the party should feel embarrassed, awkward, or obligated just because you gave a gift to the party host.

-Many of these hostess gifts are great for other special occasions when you want to give someone a unique but inexpensive gift, to say thanks, to celebrate a special occasion, or simply 'just because.
-Here are some other people who might appreciate these simple gifts:
+Many of these hostess gifts are great for other special occasions when you want to give someone a unique but inexpensive gift, to say thanks, to celebrate a special occasion, or simply just because.
+Here are other people who might appreciate these simple gifts:

 - Your child's daycare worker

 - The receptionist at your dentist or doctor's office